45H15H/Datamatics-Hackathon/README.md

 1. Open the TruBot Designer.
 2. Click on the `Open Process` button and select the `ProcessInfo.json` file in `SendFakeEmails` folder.
-3. Select `Python Scope` coponent in the workflow and edit the `Python Folder Path` in properties to the path where the `Python Embedded` folder is saved in the repository.
+3. Select `Python Scope` component in the workflow and edit the `Python Folder Path` in properties to the path where the `Python Embedded` folder is saved in the repository.
 Example: `C:\Datamatics-Hackathon\python-3.9.13-embed-win32`
 4. Double click on the `Python Scope` component and click on the `Import File` button of `Execute Python Script` component and select the `email_dispatcher.py` file.
 5. Save the workflow.
 6. Publish the workflow by clicking on the `Publish` button.
 Then click on the `Export` button to export the workflow into a zip file.